Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Local calculation

-\begin{Remark} \propref{P:regularization} is motivated by the work of \cite[Lemma 3.4.2]{MV2010}, in which they proved this identity when $\cK=F\x F$ under temperedness assumption.
-In \cite[proposition 5.1]{ML2017}, he gave a different and more elementary proof for the case $\cK=F\x F$ and $F$ is nonarchimedean.
-Moreover, Hsieh replaced the temperedness assumption by a much weaker hypothesis $\Lambda(\itPi)<1/2$.
-Following the method in \cite{ML2017}, I. Ishikawa in he thesis \cite[Theorem 5.1]{Ishikawa2017} proved \propref{P:regularization} when $\cK$ is a field and $F$ is nonarchimedean.
-In this article, we adopt the same ideal to the case $F=\R$; however, the proof is much more involved.
-We expect the same ideal should also apply to the case $F=\C$. \end{Remark}
+\begin{Remark} Under certain temperedness assumption, Michel and Venkatesh proved \propref{P:regularization} by using the Whittaker Plancherel theorem for the case $\cK=F\x F$.
+In \cite[proposition 5.1]{ML2017}, Hsieh gave a different but more elementary proof for the case $\cK=F\x F$ and $F$ is non-archimedean.
+Moreover, he replaced the temperedness assumption by a much weaker hypothesis $\Lambda(\itPi)<1/2$.
+Following the method in \cite{ML2017}, I. Ishikawa in his thesis \cite[Theorem 5.1]{Ishikawa2017} proved \propref{P:regularization} when $\cK$ is a field and $F$ is non-archimedean.
+In this article, we prove \propref{P:regularization} when $F$ is archimedean in \S\ref{S:regularization} following the idea in \cite{ML2017}. \end{Remark}